-The BLS predicts that between 2014 and 2024, open positions in the photography industry will increase by a relatively low 3%.
+The BLS predicts that between 2018 and 2028, open positions in the photography industry will decrease by 6%.
 Corporations will require a constant stream of new images, which could benefit commercial photographers in particular.

 Suggested Education for an Advertising Photographer